-Aliki Tsirliagkou is the Founder/Director of Nitra Galleries (Athens-Thessaloniki, Greece).
+Aliki Tsirliagkou is the Director/Founder of ArtSpark and as a second generation gallerist, the Founder of Nitra Galleries (Athens-Thessaloniki, Greece, est.2013)

-Aliki has worked on private and corporate collections and has collaborated with various corporations, among which the Black Sea Trade and Development Bank, TOMS and Louis Vuitton, for which she has delivered tailor made art programs and exhibitions.
+Apart from private and corporate collections, Aliki has collaborated with various corporations, among which the Black Sea Trade and Development Bank and Louis Vuitton, for which she has delivered tailor made art programs and exhibitions.

 Having worked in diverse contexts and having undertaken different roles in the Art World, all of them have on common denominator: Aliki’s passion for exciting art projects and about opening up the exciting experiences that Contemporary Art has to offer to the wider audience.